DavEst91/IH-W4-Finding-optimal-position-for-a-company/README.md

 Other requeriment we have made ourselves is:

 -New office nust be located in the US (which is the origin of the company) and in the East Coast (to facility connections to Europe).

+Instructions:
+-You must copy the file companies.json from [Crunchbase Data](https://data.crunchbase.com/docs) on an input folder located in parent directory.
+-You must get API access to from Foursquare and Amadeus and save them in the .env file as: AMADEUS_APIKEY, AMADEUS_APISECRET, FOURSQUARE_CLIENTID and FOURSQUARE_CLIENTSECRET.
+-Sometimes a map from folium takes up to 30 second to be loaded.
+Please, be patient.